 When the CAN-SPAM Act passed in 2003, critics nicknamed it the "You Can Spam Act" because it didn't require businesses to get permission before sending

-email marketing campaigns to consumers — and that's still true today.
+email marketing campaigns to consumers — and that opt-out approach is still part of U.S. law today.

 Terms related to intellectual property

-Intellectual property (IP) covers the creations of the mind, including inventions, designs, processes, artistic works and brand identifiers, that give businesses a competitive edge.
+Intellectual property (IP) covers creations of the mind, including inventions, designs, processes, artistic works and brand identifiers that give businesses a competitive edge.
 U.S. law protects these rights to encourage innovation and ensure creators can benefit from the time and money they invest in developing new ideas and products.

-IP generally falls into four categories, and every business owner should understand the basics:
+Relevant IP legal terms generally fall into four categories, and every business owner should understand the basics:

 - Copyright: Copyrights protect original creative works, such as music, artwork, literature, architecture and computer software.
 Depending on when the work was created and who created it, copyright protection can last up to 120 years.